Why can’t you have it all?

 The relatedness between your page content and the external web pages you link to helps search engines to better establish knowledge hubs around topics.

 Reboot carried out a study to find out if outgoing links are a ranking factor and part of good SEO practice.

 They created 10 websites and added 300-word articles about a new product (totally fake) that they wanted to promote.
 Keyword positions, text length, and structure were similar.

 5 out of 10 websites included high authority outgoing links to Cambridge University, Genome Research Institute, and Oxford University.

 The sites with outgoing links performed really well on Google SERP, ranking in the top 5 for most of the keywords.

 Conversely, internal linking is great for increasing dwell time on page and reducing the bounce rate on your site.

 By linking relevant resources on your site, you’re keeping the reader engaged and providing comprehensive information that helps them better understand a topic.

 Add a CTA to Your Links

 Use a relevant anchor text when linking internally or externally.
-Shoving a link anywhere on the page won’t drive traffic.
+Shoving a link anywhere on the page won’t drive organic traffic.